Offer in Compromise (OIC) 3/17/17

 If a Notice of Federal tax lien was filed prior to filing Form 656, the lien is not released until the offer terms are satisfied, or until the liability is paid, whichever comes first.
 A Notice of Federal tax lien may be filed during the course of an offer investigation regardless of the type of offer being considered.

 The IRS will keep any tax refund 1) received during the year the offer is accepted and 2) for the year the offer is accepted even if received in a subsequent year.
 Taxpayer may not designate an overpayment to be applied to estimated tax payments for the following year.
 This condition does not apply if the offer is based on Doubt as to Liability.

-The IRS charges a $150 fee for offers submitted after November 1, 2003.
+The IRS charges a $300 for OICs submitted on or after February 27, 2017.
 The offer is rejected if the fee is not enclosed.
 The fee is not applied against the taxpayer's liability except for offers based on effective tax administration or doubt as to collectability with special circumstances.
 If the offer cannot be processed the fee is returned.The fee is not returned if the offer is rejected.